JacobStephens2/real-estate/README.md

 # Real Estate Business WordPress Theme

-This theme is not currently publically viewable.
+This theme is live at https://realestatetheme.stewardgoods.com/.
+This is a demo site.